astropy/astropy/docs/time/index.rst

 In this process the ``format`` and other object attributes like ``lon``, ``lat``, and ``precision`` are also propagated to the new object.

+..
+EXAMPLE END

 As noted in the ``Time object basics`` section, a |Time| object is immutable and the internal time values cannot be altered once the object is created.
 The process of changing the time scale therefore begins by making a copy of the original object and then converting the internal time values in the copy to the new time scale.
 The new |Time| object is returned by the attribute access.

 Caching
 ^^^^^^^

 The computations for transforming to different time scales or formats can be time-consuming for large arrays.
 In order to avoid repeated computations, each
 |Time| or |TimeDelta| instance caches such transformations internally::

   >>> t = Time(np.arange(1e6), format='unix', scale='utc')